 Fibre artist Heike Fink will felt a white lamp shade and participants will be invited to embellish it with needle felted symbols or pictures.
 The lit lamp shade will be displayed during Nuit Blanche at the SCC.

 This lamp shade will act as a “canvas” for the participants to highlight issues and themes in their personal communities.
 Once the lamp is lit, the whole canvas will shine in a new light.
-Displaying the lamp at the SCC will draw participants back in the evening to visit their artwork.
+In the evening, participants can come back to visit their artwork.

 Jewellery artist Winston Quan will highlight his Indigenous heritage by teaching participants to make a pair of dreamcatcher earrings.
 This project will highlight the Aboriginal origin of the dreamcatcher.
 First Nations dreamcatchers were originally made of willow branches, on which was woven a net or web of leather, which may contain sacred items such as feathers or beads.
-First Nations people believe that dreamcatchers let you sleep better, as only good dreams are let through the web and bad dreams become trapped.
+In some First Nations cultures, dreamcatchers are believed to help you sleep better, as only good dreams are let through the web and bad dreams become trapped.

 Winston’s project will be a modern day adaptation: the dreamcatcher earring.
 Winston will be running four one-hour sessions (starting at 1, 2, 3, and 4 pm).
 Participants will weave a net on a circular metal frame (~1.2 inches in diameter) using a beading needle and coloured thread.
 Beads will then be added to the web and earring wires attached.

 813 Broadway Avenue